-This program aims to reach out to young people across sectors – such as directly in communities, schools, colleges, NGOs, youth groups, yuva mandals, political parties, etc. This program intends to help them develop their expressions, gain an awareness of critical lenses such as of gender, rights and justice, and develop strategies to become rights-bearing and responsible members of society.
+This is the core programmatic area which aims to reach out to young people across sectors – such as directly in communities, schools, colleges, NGOs, youth groups, yuva mandals, political parties, etc. This program intends to help them develop their expressions, gain an awareness of critical lenses such as of gender, rights and justice, and develop strategies to become rights-bearing and responsible members of society.

 The primary focus is development of girls and young women, who are the most excluded from leadership and democratic processes.
 This is done through trainings with youth on body literacy, sexuality, accessing rights & resources such as education & health, expression, democratic participation and leadership – with strong focus on gender equity.
-The following projects are running currently under this program:
+The following programs are running currently under this:

 Raahi is a youth network of socially aware and responsible youth from CST in Mumbai to Dombivali in Thane District and Khopoli in Raigad District, who have come together to create a common platform to meet, debate and act on youth concerns.
-Raahi currently consists of 20 core members.
+Raahi currently consists of 25 core members.
 Existing members have taken lead in campaigns for equal sexual rights of women, and for promoting constitutional values.
-They are also taking up interventions in their families and local areas on issues of access to rights and resources.
+They are also taking up interventions in nearby communities on building youth leadership for social change.

 Developing sensitivity of stakeholders so that they contribute to a supportive environment for youth and their rights.

-This program aims to reach out to actors such as families, peers, leaders, govt. and non-govt. service providers, who have a stake in youth development and whose support is essential for effecting social change.
+This is the second programmatic area which aims to reach out to stakeholders in the family, community, government and administration who have a stake in youth development and whose support is essential for effecting social change.
 The program plans to build their legal awareness of rights, gain critical lenses such as of gender and justice, and strengthen their engagement with people so as to be sensitive and effective.

 The primary focus is for women and girls in these stakeholder groups to gain awareness, and realise their role in creating systems that are more supportive of people’s rights.
-Activities are currently running with the following groups under this program:
+Activities are currently running with the following groups under this:

 Training teachers, health workers, police, sanitation workers, public administration officials, elected representatives on understanding their own & people’s rights, and their responsibility in upholding these rights.